lucasVirolli/CPF-validate/README.md

   <img src="./assets/lucas-validacao-cpf.gif" />
 </h1>

-Well, it's not everything about the project, but I just want to bring here what I did differently to practice what I have been learning!
+Well, it's not all about the project, but I just want to bring here what I did differently to practice what I have been learning.

 ## 📌 But what is CPF and how do you validate a CPF?
 The CPF is the Individual Taxpayer Registry.
-It is a document made by the Federal Revenue and serves to identify taxpayers. </br>
+It is a document made by Receita Federal (equivalent to IRS in USA) and it identifies taxpayers. </br>
-The CPF is a number with 11 digits, which only changes by court decision. </br>
+The CPF is a unique number with 11 digits. </br>
 </br>
-To validate one CPF is necessary make a calculus with the 9 first numbers, you can see better bellow:
+To validate one CPF is necessary to calculate the 9 first numbers as you can see better here:
-I will show giving an example:
+I will show an example:

-CPF example: 705.484.450-52
+CPF 705.484.450-52
-First, it's necessary to get the nine first numbers and multiply like below:
+First, it's necessary to get the nine first numbers and multiply:

 <table>
 <tr>